implico/ObjectDispatcher/README.md

 //first, create the ObjectDisatcher instance var OD = new ObjectDispatcher('app').dispatch();
 OD.module('index', {
-  //no _init function for top-level: checked if module with current moduleId exists
+  //no __init function (notice double underscore) for top-level: checked if module with current moduleId exists
   //(by default: #module-[moduleId], in this case #module-index)
   //see the options for more info about prepending/appending to the selector